antarctica/lantern/docs/usage.md

 [1]

-> [!WARNING]
-> If needed, ensure the selected issue URL is for publishing the record(s), rather than an issue for authoring.
+If needed, ensure the selected issue URL is for publishing the record(s), rather than an issue for authoring.

->
-> For example a Helpdesk issue may exist to track the request for a product, which is then set as a GitLab issue within
-> its metadata record.
+For example a Helpdesk issue may exist to track the request for a product, which is then set as a GitLab issue within its metadata record.
 Later, when ready for publishing, a separate Mapping Coordination issue may be created.

->
-> In this case, the Mapping Coordination issue URL should be used in the workflow as an '< OTHER >' value, not the
-> Helpdesk issue recorded in the record.
+In this case, the Mapping Coordination issue URL should be used in the workflow as an '< OTHER >' value, not the Helpdesk issue recorded in the record.

 ## Non-interactive record publishing workflow